 Home > Office of Executive / General Manager

-With over 30 years engineering and utility experience, Mr. McClellan has served as AWWD’s Engineering & Development Director for the past 5 years.
-Prior to joining AWWD he worked in Operations and in Engineering at Everett Public Works for 15 years, including 3 years as the water treatment plant manager and 10 years as Operations Superintendent.
-McClellan is a licensed professional engineer (civil) in Washington, and holds certifications for Water Distribution Manager 4 and Cross Connection Control Specialist.
+With over 30 years engineering and utility experience, Mr. McClellan has served as AWWD’s Engineering & Development Director for five years.
+Prior to joining AWWD, he worked in Operations and in Engineering at Everett Public Works for 15 years, including three years as the water treatment plant manager, and 10 years as their Operations Superintendent.
+Mr. McClellan is a licensed professional civil engineer in Washington, and holds certifications for Water Distribution Manager 4, and Cross Connection Control Specialist.
 Mr. McClellan also volunteers as the chair of King County’s Metropolitan Water Pollution Abatement Advisory Committee (MWPAAC).
 “John has also earned the respect of his peers at other municipalities,” adds Lotz.
 “The AWWD Board and I look forward to continue working with John, as we strive to provide the best possible water and sewer service to our ratepayers.”

-The General Manager reports directly to the Board of Directors and provides leadership and management of the water district’s public policies and strategic initiatives, assets and resources, and all administrative, operational, and financial activities for AWWD, and for working with other department heads and partner agencies, to carry out the District’s overall mission.
+The General Manager reports directly to the Board of Commissioners and provides leadership and management of the water district’s public policies and strategic initiatives, assets and resources, and all other administrative, operational, and financial activities for AWWD, and for working with other department heads and partner agencies, to carry out the District’s overall mission.